mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **OR Operation between `~B1` and output of `B1.B0`:** According to our K-Map, after inverting `B1` and having an output of `B1.B0`, we inputted our output of AND operation and output of our NOT gate into an OR gate (7432 IC Chip).
 Then, we took the output of this operation and connected it to our LED C and light up LED C.

-- **LED C needs to be light up and in order to show the number 0, 1, 3, 4, and 5.**
+- **Testing:** LED C needs to be light up and in order to show the number 0, 1, 3, 4, and 5.

 After determining the necessary gates (IC chips) and executing the wiring process, we connected them accordingly with our K-Maps, ensuring proper routing of inputs and outputs.
 As always, we powered up the IC chips with Vcc and Gnd for a reliable operation.